SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 property will overwrite the initial value).

-While we're talking about non-nullable reference types, consider the following alternative for the "Path" argument:
+While we're talking about non-nullable reference types, consider the following alternative for the `-Path` argument:

 ```csharp
 [CommandLineArgument(Position = 0, IsRequired = true)]
 public string Path { get; set; } = string.Empty;
 ```

+An automatic property with a non-nullable type must be initialized with a non-null value, or the code won't compile.
+Even though we know the property will be set by the [`CommandLineParser`][], because the argument is required, this is still required because the C# compiler can't know that (and the compiler is right in case you create an instance manually without using the [`CommandLineParser`][]).
+So we must initialize the property, even if that value won't be used.

-Even though the property is required, and we know it will be set, we have to initialize it to a non-null value because the C# compiler doesn't know that (and it wouldn't be true if you create the class using a method other than the [`CommandLineParser`][]).
-The advantage of this would be that we can remove the `!` from the value's usage in `ReadFile`, at the cost of an unnecessary initialization.
-As a bonus, for .Net 6.0 and later only, Ookii.CommandLine will make sure that arguments with non-nullable types can't be set to null, even if the [`TypeConverter`][] returns null (it will treat that as an error).
+The advantage of doing this would be that we can remove the `!` from the value's usage in `ReadFile`, at the cost of an unnecessary initialization.
+As a bonus, for .Net 6.0 and later only, the [`CommandLineParser`][] will make sure that arguments with non-nullable types can't be set to null, even if the [`TypeConverter`][] for the property's type returns null (it will treat that as an error).

 ## Expanding the usage help